TheRenegadeCoder/SnakeMD/README.md

 pip install snakemd
 ```

 In the remainder of this document, we'll show you all of the things this library can do.
-For more information, check out the [official documentation](https://snakemd.therenegadecoder.com) from The Renegade Coder.
+For more information, check out the official documentation [here](https://snakemd.therenegadecoder.com).

 ## Table of Contents